tkuhlengel/AutoDeploymentService/README.md

 ## Prerequisites

-- Ubuntu/Debian Linux system
+- Ubuntu/Debian Linux system deploying a Git repository to a "deployed" folder somewhere outside the repository.
+- User `<user>` on remote linux system with appropriate permissions.
 - Python 3.8 or higher
-- Git repository cloned to `/home/trevor/ManagedFileTransfer`
+- Git repository cloned to `/home/<user>/ManagedFileTransfer`
-- Gitea server with admin access to configure webhooks
+- Gitea server with sufficient repository admin access to configure webhooks.
-- User `trevor` with appropriate permissions

 ## Installation